phrohdoh/oraide/docs/dev/architecture.md

 This particular codebase contains the "core" pieces of the _OpenRA IDE_ project:

+- [`oraide-actor`]: a primitive actor system that allows concurrent computation
 - [`oraide-query-system`]: on-demand, incremental computation
 - [`oraide-parser-miniyaml`]: lexing, parsing, and tree-building of MiniYaml documents
 - `oraide-sdk`: SDK-based project management